SimonEnsemble/PoreMatMod.jl/docs/src/index.md

 !!! note "Please cite our paper!"

-    If you found `PoreMatMod.jl` useful, please consider citing our paper:
+    If you found `PoreMatMod.jl` useful, please cite our paper:
     > A. Henle, N. Gantzler, P. Thallapally, X. Fern, C. Simon. `PoreMatMod.jl`: Julia package for _in silico_ post-synthetic modification of crystal structure models. _ChemRxiv_.
 (2021)